manoj-netizenn/jwt-auth/README.md

 ## Installation

-- First, install Mongoose in your project:
+- install Mongoose in your project:

 ```bash
 npm install mongoose